College Football Teams with Absurdly Easy Nonconference Schedules

 After a breakout season with 10 victories, Kentucky has a terrific opportunity to threaten for double-digit wins again.

 That's in no small part because the Wildcats stay in Lexington throughout nonconference play.
 They open with MAC programs Toledo and Eastern Michigan before closing the year against lower-tier UT Martin and struggling rival Louisville.

 Anything worse than 3-1 would be a disaster for Kentucky.
 And barring a massive surge from Louisville in a rebuilding season, it's fair to say 4-0 is a proper expectation.

 Nonconference games: vs. Ball State (neutral), vs. Eastern Illinois, vs. UConn

-Since reaching a bowl would be a positive year for Indiana, taking advantage of this portion of the schedule is imperative.
+Since reaching a bowl would make the year a positive for Indiana, taking advantage of this portion of the schedule is imperative.

 Indiana begins the season at Lucas Oil Stadium against Ball State, a nifty neutral-site matchup for in-state programs yet one that shouldn't be close.
 Week 2 is a similar story with FCS school Eastern Illinois hopping the border to Bloomington.